Automotive Refinishing Competition

 Training Package Requirements – National Level

-The 2023 WorldSkills Australia National Competition for Vehicle Painting aligns to the Units of Competency in the AUR32420 Certificate III in Automotive Refinishing Technology Qualification.
+The 2023 WorldSkills Australia National Competition for Automotive Refinishing (Vehicle Painting) aligns to the Units of Competency in the AUR32420 Certificate III in Automotive Refinishing Technology Qualification.

 The National Competition covers aspects from preparation, masking & design layout, application of primers, basecoats and clear coats, colour matching and down to final de-nibbing, buffing and decal application.
 These skills must be of the highest quality industry standard possible, with an emphasis on workshop efficiencies and productivity using the latest in technologies available in our industry today.
 The competition project is designed to test the Competitors skills in the following tasks related to Automotive Refinishing: